Our broadband coverage checker searches all types of fibre including FTTP, full fibre and gigabit broadband where you live.

 If you need the very high speeds provided by Full Fibre, but you can't get it, don't forget to check if you can get Virgin Media (using the tools on this page).
 It's actually a bit faster at the top end, and very, very reliable.

 The Openreach website has a page dedicated to its full fibre broadband roll-out plans.
 If you’d like to find out when full fibre will arrive in your area, simply type in your postcode and you’ll be shown detailed information on whether it’s currently available, planned or under review.

 Find out when Openreach is coming to your area.

 Virgin Media is a little more cagey when it comes to revealing plans to service new areas.
-This is because the brand doesn’t sell its services to other providers, so it’s not in Virgin’s interests to share information about its plans with the competition.
+This is because it doesn’t sell its services to other providers, so it’s not in Virgin’s interests to share information about its plans with the competition.

-If you’d like to find out more about when and if Virgin Media’s fibre broadband will be available in your area, your best bet is giving the brand a call and asking outright.
-You can also visit Virgin’s website and register your interest.
+If you’d like to find out more about when and if Virgin Media’s fibre broadband will be available in your area, your best bet is to give Virgin a call and ask.
+You can also visit the website and register your interest.

 For the fastest fibre broadband on the UK market, Virgin Media wins, but currently by quite a narrow margin.
 Virgin Media has recently announced the rollout of its 'Gig2' service, which it claims will provide 2Gbps.
 The announcement has demonstrated a few reasons why we shouldn't really be thinking about 2Gbps though.
 Firstly, it's breathtakingly expensive, at £90 per month for symmetrical upload and download speeds.
 Secondly, no one really needs it, and thirdly it uses a completely separate cabling technology to the existing Virgin Media network, making rollout very, very slow.